lammps/lammps/doc/src/fix_numdiff.rst

    atom displacements that are used to generate finite difference approximations to the exact forces.
 For typical systems, a value in the range 1e-xxx to 1e-yyy will probably work well.
-However, the best value will depend on a multitude of factors including the LAMMPS unit style, the stiffness of the interatomic potential,the thermodynamic state of the material being probed, and so on.
+However, the best value will depend on a multitude of factors including the stiffness of the interatomic potential,the thermodynamic state of the material being probed, and so on.
 The only way to be sure that you have made a good choice is to do a sensitivity study on a representative atomic configuration, sweeping